IBM/ibm-block-csi-driver/docs/content/configuration/csi_ug_config_advanced_importvol.md

 - **Through command line (for Spectrum Virtualize Family):**

   - Find the `vdisk_UID` attribute, by using the `lsvdisk` command.
-  - When using the remote copy function find the `ID` attribute.
+  - In order to enable the remote copy function find the `ID` attribute.
 This is also found by using the `lsvdisk` command.

   For more information, see **Command-line interface** > **Volume commands** > **lsvdisk** within your specific product documentation on [IBM Docs](https://www.ibm.com/docs/en).